Hyperkahler implosion and Nahm's equations: Stratifying Nahm data by the Centraliser of their Limit

-We are now in a position give the definition of the universal hyperk\"ahler implosion $\mathcal Q$.
+We are now in a position to give a definition of the Nahm universal hyperk\"ahler implosion $\mathcal Q$.
 Let $\mathcal N$ denote the set of solutions to the Nahm equations in $\mathcal A$ and let $\mathcal N_C = \mathcal N \cap \mathcal A_C$.
 In order to obtain the full implosion space $\mathcal Q$ we take the space $\mathcal N$ which is the union of the strata $\mathcal N_C$ over all compact subgroups $C$ of $K$ and first quotient by $\mathcal G_1$, the group of gauge transformations as defined above with $G = \{1\}$, i.e. asymptotic to the identity at infinity.
 The strata $\mathcal Q_C$ of the implosion are obtained by performing further collapsings on the strata $\mathcal N_C /\mathcal G_1 $ by $[C,C]$, where we identify $[C,C]$ with $\mathcal G_{[C,C]}/\mathcal G_1$ in the obvious way via the homomorphism given by evaluation at infinity.
 In particular on the top stratum, corresponding to triples that are regular in the sense that $C(\tau)=T$, no further collapsing takes place.
-This is an obvious analogue of the picture for symplectic implosion discussed in \S 1.
+This is an obvious analogue of the picture for symplectic implosion discussed in $\S 1$.